Princess Kasune

-Princess Kasune Zulu (born 6 January 1976) is a Zambian politician and member of the National Assembly of Zambia since 2016.
-She is a prominent AIDS activist, the first National Assembly member to announce she was living with the condition.
+Princess Kasune Zulu (born 12 November 1975) is a Zambian politician and the member of the National Assembly of Zambia for Keembe since 2016.
+She is a prominent AIDS activist and the first National Assembly member to announce she was living with the condition.

 Biography

 Princess Kasune was born 12 November 1975 in Kabwe, the daughter of a Zambian railway police force commander.
 She was raised and educated as a Roman Catholic.

-In the late 1980s, at the start of the Zambian AIDS epidemic, her mother died as a result of the syndrome, quickly followed by her father.
-Princess Kasune married when she was 17; her older husband, Moffat Zulu, it transpired, had already lost two of his previous wives to AIDS.
-In 1997 she took an AIDS test which proved positive, prompting her to begin a life of AIDS activism.
+During the Zambian AIDS epidemic, when she was 17, her mother died as a result of AIDS, quickly followed by her father.
+Princess Kasune married when she was 18; her older husband, Moffat Zulu, had already lost two of his previous wives to AIDS.
+In 1997, she took an AIDS test which came out positive, prompting her to begin a life of AIDS activism.